rafhsilv/airbnb/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, i aimed to explore what distinguishes hosts and superhosts, beyond the main requirements, in the city of Rio de Janeiro.
+For this project, i aimed to explore what distinguishes hosts and superhosts beyond the main requirements, in the city of Rio de Janeiro.
 I asked numerous questions to identify any intriguing differences between the two groups, and these are the top 5 most interesting questions I discovered:

 1. What's the proportion of super hosts?
 2. What's the average ratings for superhost and non superhost?